ConceptaNjolima/MyTNTResources/Week 2/[ENG2.4]UI Debugging.md

-# Components
+# UI Debugging

-This lesson explains how you can debug UI in Edge (Chromium)
+This lesson explains how you can debug UI in Edge (Chromium) and introduces the developer tools in more detail.

 ## Learning objectives

+* TNTs will learn about basic debugging
 * TNTs will understand Edge's debugging UI
-* TNTs will understand basic debugging
 * TNTs will understand how to make file changes while debugging
+* TNTs will practice the debugging tools

 ## Time required and pace